October 5 - 8, 2018

 Twilight Covening Confirmation

-E-mail is by far the most efficient.
+E-mail is by far the most efficient means of communication.
 If you have changed your email or mailing address from the time of registration, you need to let us know asap so that your information can reach you in a timely manner.
-Send us an email at Tamelin Productions with the subject: "Twilight address change".
+Send us an email at Tamelin Productions with the subject: "Covening address change".

 Given the atmosphere we create at Twilight Covening, the number of people we can accommodate is limited.
 Please register early to ensure admission.
 If cost is an issue and paying in installments will help you attend, please call 413-238-4240 or e-mail us at email@example.com as early as possible and we will try to help.
 A few work exchange positions may be possible for individuals with construction or carpentry skills.